cpitman/cpitman.github.io/_posts/2017-04-19-pricing-openshift-for-service-providers.md

 ### Recommendation

 I personally think charging for resource capacity is the superior choice.
-The usual objection is that is makes customers pay for resources more for resources that they are not "using".
+The usual objection is that it makes customers pay more for resources that they are not "using".
 But this is obviously false, since with both methods we are always charging only `Total Annual Cost`!

 Charging by resource capacity transfers more of the cost from customers with